NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 ## Example File and Transition Changes ##

 New and modified example files will be created to test the new controls that are implemented in this work.
 A transition will need to be made for files that use the Construction:InternalSource input since a new parameter is being added and this parameter will NOT be at the end of the existing input.
+A default value for this new parameter will be 0.0 as that is what is currently done in EnergyPlus.
+A transition will also be needed for the new parameter used to define the controls for the variable flow radiant system.
+The transition will take existing variable flow radiant system definitions and add the new parameter with “HalfFlow” as the input.

 ## References ##